Iceland in the Eurovision Song Contest 2006: Controversy

 Silvía Night's participation in the Eurovision Song Contest brought with it several moments of controversy, particularly over the lyrics of the English version of the song.
 The European Broadcasting Union (EBU) threatened to disqualify the entry due to the line "the vote is in, I'll fucking win" being used in the song.
 The contest's Executive supervisor Svante Stockselius formally informed the Icelandic delegation that the lyrics as written were in violation of the rules, however Silvía claimed at her press conferences that she would "fucking say what I fucking want".
 One set of lyrics published online featured the line "they say I win", prior to the formal objection being lodged.

 Over the course of the rehearsals, Silvía continued to perform the lyrics as originally written.
-Her second dress rehearsal also featured abuse of the floor manager, whom she called a "fucking retard".
-Eventually however the swear word was dropped for the live performance during the semi-final, with the line replaced by "the vote is in, I'll freaking win".
+Her second dress rehearsal also featured abuse of the floor manager ("fuck off") and the audience ("fucking retards").
+The expletive was eventually dropped for the live performance during the semi-final, with the line replaced by "the vote is in, I'll freaking win".
+Silvía was also booed off the stage following her performance.

 Commentary both before and after Silvía's performance stressed the fact that she was a television character, rather than a real person.
 Her entire appearance, therefore, was in fact something of a joke at the expense of the contest – something Silvía herself picked up on when arguing at a press conference that people intending to enter the contest as a joke should not do so.